This theme was a lot of fun because we have a ton of zoo themed items!

 Does a Kangaroo Have a Mother Too?
 By Eric Carle

-Curious George Visits the Zoo by Margret and H. A. Reys
+Curious George Goes to the Zoo by Margret and H. A. Reys

 Five Little Monkeys Series by Eileen Christelow